ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 Modules compiled with plugins are always recompiled even if the source file is unchanged.
-This most conservative option is taken due to the ability of plugins to perform abritary IO actions.
+This most conservative option is taken due to the ability of plugins to perform arbitrary IO actions.

-If the result of the plugin is a pure function of the source file then such recompilation is unecessary.
+If the result of the plugin is a pure function of the source file then such recompilation is unnecessary.
 This proposal proposes a method for plugins to inform the compiler of its intentions and how it should affect recompilation avoidance.